-- MS HOLSTED: Yes, but to put the two things in the same sentence simply repeats the statement in another way. - MS ANDERSON: What's unclear to the Inquiry and which is something that is worth exploring, I think, with further information from the Ministry, is from the records of the time whether any consideration was given to how you might assess the welfare of the children in those schools before State aid was increased to those schools. - CHAIR: Can I put that more directly.
-Because you used the word before, Ms Holsted, due • diligence, and you said that you weren't aware of what it was and I understand that.
-But I 10 think Ms Anderson is correct that what we really want to know is, when the State made that 11 decision, and I understand from the little you've said that it was under pressurised 12 conditions with a "lock you in the room and come out with a decision", whether there's any 13 evidence at all that in the course of that, the State took into account matters other than 14 money, resources, buildings, and whether they looked at all into the standard of education 15 and the safety of the pupils.
-16 - 17 MS HOLSTED: And that would be something I'd have to come back on. - 18 CHAIR: That's what we would like to know.
-I think if we place it in that way -- Ms Anderson, would that cover that point? - MS ANDERSON: I think that would be right, Madam Chair, I wasn't intending to draw an inference necessarily from the facts but facts align in a certain way and it's understanding, as you say, that missing bit of the puzzle as to the decision-making process. - MS HOLSTED: You'll appreciate that my expert witness on the subject is ill with Covid, so when he's back we'll be able -- - 25 MS ANDERSON: We understand that. - 26 CHAIR: We completely understand that, and now you understand exactly what the parameters of the question are. - 28 MS HOLSTED: Yes.
-Thank you. - 29 CHAIR: I think we would very much appreciate it if you could get that to us. - 30 MS HOLSTED: Thank you very much, appreciate that. - MS ANDERSON: Just moving on to a different topic.
-You've talked a little bit earlier today about exclusion from education and the fact that that can have a, I think we can agree it can have a significant adverse impact on a life path. - 34 MS HOLSTED: Yes.
+1 MS ANDERSON: And we can agree that government has made a decision to fund those same 2 schools going forward to enable them to continue.
+3 MS HOLSTED: Yes, but to put the two things in the same sentence simply repeats the statement 4 in another way.
+5 MS ANDERSON: What's unclear to the Inquiry and which is something that is worth exploring, I 6 think, with further information from the Ministry, is from the records of the time whether 7 any consideration was given to how you might assess the welfare of the children in those 8 schools before State aid was increased to those schools.
+9 CHAIR: Can I put that more directly.
+Because you used the word before, Ms Holsted, due 10 diligence, and you said that you weren't aware of what it was and I understand that.
+But I 11 think Ms Anderson is correct that what we really want to know is, when the State made that 12 decision, and I understand from the little you've said that it was under pressurised 13 conditions with a "lock you in the room and come out with a decision", whether there's any 14 evidence at all that in the course of that, the State took into account matters other than 15 money, resources, buildings, and whether they looked at all into the standard of education 16 and the safety of the pupils.
+17 MS HOLSTED: And that would be something I'd have to come back on.
+18 CHAIR: That's what we would like to know.
+I think if we place it in that way Ms Anderson, 19 would that cover that point?
+20 MS ANDERSON: I think that would be right, Madam Chair, I wasn't intending to draw an 21 inference necessarily from the facts but facts align in a certain way and it's understanding, 22 as you say, that missing bit of the puzzle as to the decision-making process.
+23 MS HOLSTED: You'll appreciate that my expert witness on the subject is ill with Covid, so 24 when he's back we'll be able 25 MS ANDERSON: We understand that.
+26 CHAIR: We completely understand that, and now you understand exactly what the parameters of 27 the question are.
+28 MS HOLSTED: Yes.
+Thank you.
+29 CHAIR: I think we would very much appreciate it if you could get that to us.
+30 MS HOLSTED: Thank you very much, appreciate that.
+31 MS ANDERSON: Just moving on to a different topic.
+You've talked a little bit earlier today about exclusion from education and the fact that that can have a, I think we can agree it can have a significant adverse impact on a life path.

+MS HOLSTED: Yes.